pi-geosolutions/core-geonetwork/docs/eng/users/source/quickstartguide/installing/index.rst

 #.
 Internet Explorer v8+ (Windows)
 #.
 Safari v3+ (Mac OS X Leopard)

-How do I install GeoNetwork opensource?
+How do I install |project_name| opensource?
 ---------------------------------------

-Before running the GeoNetwork installer, make sure that all system requirements are satisfied, and in particular that the Java Runtime Environment version 1.6.0 is set up on your machine.
+Before running the |project_name| installer, make sure that all system requirements are satisfied, and in particular that the Java Runtime Environment version 1.6.0 (or later) is set up on your machine.

 On Windows
 ``````````